NativeScript/nativescript-angular-guide/src/chapters/chapter6.md

 The power with NativeScript is you can perform these customizations in TypeScript—there’s no need to jump into Xcode and write Objective-C or Swift.
 And this doesn’t apply just to attributes.
 Notice the global `NSDictionary`, `NSAttributedString`, and `NSForegroundColorAttributeName` attributes.
 In NativeScript, all iOS and Android APIs are globally available to use—again, directly in TypeScript code.

 Admittedly, this code can seem a bit arcane if you’ve never written an iOS app before, but the key here is that you’re never limited by the APIs that NativeScript provides out of the box.
-Most of the time you’ll be able to solve problems using the NativeScript module APIs, but if you hit a scenario your app needs that NativeScript doesn’t provide a module for, you can always hit the native APIs directly.
+Most of the time you’ll be able to solve problems using the NativeScript module APIs or NativeScript plugins, but if you hit a scenario your app needs that NativeScript doesn’t provide a module for, you can always hit the native APIs directly.

 > **TIP**:
 > * NativeScript provides TypeScript declaration files (`.d.ts` files) for all iOS and Android APIs.
 You can download the files using the links below.
 One word of warning though: because the declaration files include the entirety of the iOS and Android SDKs, they’re quite large, and can slow TypeScript builds to a crawl because of their sheer size.
 Nevertheless, the files can be invaluable during development, as they make accessing native APIs a whole lot easier.